 Even the youngest scientist can learn something about the science behind our exploding bags.
 The chemical reaction between the baking soda and the vinegar creates a gas called carbon dioxide.
 You can see this in fizzy drinks like our fizzy lemonade.

 The carbon dioxide gas then fills up the bag.
 If there is more gas than the room available in the bag, the bag will burst, pop, or explode.
 Similar to our baking soda volcano activity.
 There’s no place for the gas and liquid to go but up and/or out.

-The key to really cool exploding bags is getting the ratio of baking soda to vinegar right.
-This is also what makes it such a fun science experiment for kids of multiple ages.
+The key to really cool exploding bags is getting the right ratio of baking soda to vinegar.
+This also makes it such a fun science experiment for kids of multiple ages.
 Older kids can record data, make careful measurements, and re-test.
 Younger kids will enjoy the playful aspect of it all.